twbs/bootstrap/docs/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Learn about Bootstrap's JavaScript—how to include it, our data and programmatic API options, and more.
+description: Bring Bootstrap to life with our JavaScript plugins built on jQuery.
+Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
+toc: true
 ---

-Bootstrap includes a handful of JavaScript to help bring some of our components to life.
-Learn more about how to include it, our data and programmatic API options, and more.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Individual or compiled